 AB 1492 (Laird, Chapter 694)

 Effective January 1, 2004, AB 1492 adds Section 51250 to the Government Code.
 Section 51250 provides an additional and alternate remedy from the contract cancellation petition (§51281-et. seq.) for a material breach of contract.
-See below for frequently asked questions about the statute and material breach issues in general.

 No, AB 1492 provides enhanced penalties for a material breach of contract and extends the date of the lot line adjustment provisions.
 AB 1492 contains no new restrictions on uses allowed under the Williamson Act, existing contracts or local uniform rules or ordinances.

 Government Code §51250(b) defines a material breach on land subject to a Williamson Act contract as a commercial, industrial or residential building(s), exceeding 2,500 square feet that is not permissible under the Williamson Act, contract, local uniform rules or ordinances.
 AB 1492 only applies to structure(s) that have been permitted and constructed after January 1, 2004.

 No, as long as the residence is part of the agricultural use of the land for commercial agricultural production.
 In order to approve new homesite construction, local governments are advised to verify that there is an ongoing agricultural operation on the land and that the contract and local uniform rules and ordinances allow for the homesite.
 Landowners should be aware that homesites do not receive the Williamson Act preferential tax assessment provided to Williamson Act agricultural lands under the Revenue and Tax Code.

 No. Any development on property subject to a Williamson Act contract must be related to the primary use of the land for agricultural purposes and in compliance with local uniform rules or ordinances.